 OPERATION PHONE HOME®: Operation Phone Home® is one of the most frequently requested services from our forward deployed troops.
 At our centers located in combat zones, troops use the USO's private phone network to make free phone calls home, access computers with free high-speed Internet bandwidth and free wireless Internet access for troops with their own computers.
 More and more expectant fathers take advantage of this free Internet access to virtually accompany their wives in the delivery room for the birth of their children.
 In Southwest Asia alone, connectivity is the number one reason troops visit our centers.
 Last year, more than 2.9 million calls were placed by deployed troops - that is more than 28 million minutes of free talk time to reconnect with their families.
 For those forward deployed troops who are serving in remote areas without access to our centers, the USO provides free international prepaid calling cards.
-To date, the USO has provided nearly 3 million free prepaid international calling cards, allowing troops stationed overseas to connect with their loved ones back home.
+To date, the USO has provided more than 3 million free prepaid international calling cards, allowing troops stationed overseas to connect with their loved ones back home.
 In other places around the world, many USO centers also offer free Internet and free phone calls.

-WITH YOU ALL THE WAY: USO partners with The Trevor Romain Company and the Comfort Crew for Military Kids (CCMK) to promote self confidence and resiliency in military children six to 18 years old.
+WITH YOU ALL THE WAY: USO partners with the Comfort Crew for Military Kids to send award-winning author and motivational speaker Trevor Romain on tour to promote self-confidence and resiliency in military children six to 18 years old.
 Military families tell us about the power and impact Trevor has in helping military children tackle bullying in schools, adjust to life during and post-deployment, and coping when a parent makes the ultimate sacrifice.
 Using innovative, inspiring and humorous stories, Trevor has spoken with thousands of children about the difficulties military kids face during his many USO tours.
-In 2012, Trevor and his crew embarked on a multicity international With You All the Way tour with presentations to thousands of military children living throughout the Pacific and European regions.
-This year he will deliver his messages of hope and support to military children stateside with presentations scheduled in Southern California and Washington State throughout April and May.
-Romain kicked off the Month of the Military Child at Fort Belvoir in Virginia with a presentation to military families and the With You All the Way Symposium Series raising awareness for our nation's military children and the unique challenges they face.
-As a complement to his USO tours, Trevor has created a series of helpful kits that include DVDs, journals, resource books and other elements to help families cope with deployment, reintegration and what happens when a parent returns home with wounds, both seen and unseen.
-These deployment and Taking Care of You kits are distributed following every performance and also available through our USO centers around the globe.
+In 2013, Trevor and his crew embarked on a multi-city With You All the Way! tour with presentations to military children living throughout the U.S. As a complement to his USO tours, Trevor created a series of helpful kits that include DVDs, journals, and other elements to help families cope with deployment, reintegration and what happens when a parent returns home with wounds, both seen and unseen.
+The With You all the Way! deployment kits and Taking Care of You! kits are distributed through USO centers around the globe.

 Trevor also lends his time to speak with military parents at USO events such as the USO Caregivers Conferences supporting spouses and caregivers who care for a wounded, ill or injured soldier.
 He also participates in USO/TAPS Good Grief Camps and Survivor Seminars supporting military families who have lost a loved one.
 The Trevor Romain Memory Boxes, delivered to families who have experienced loss, help bring some comfort and understanding to their new lives without Mom or Dad.
-In a recent survey conducted among active duty military and their dependents, Trevor Romain and the With You All the Way program ranked as one of the highest valued programs supporting our nation's military families.
+In a recent survey conducted among active duty military and their dependents, Trevor Romain and the With You All the Way! program ranked as one of the highest valued programs supporting our nation's military families.